Antoine-62/Advanced-Internet-Applications-laboratory-Real-time-web-applications/README.md

 Now, we can update our client side to test our server.
 ### Client side
 First, we create a form component, which will ask to enter a username.
-In our component, this component is called *Authentication* (I won't describe it since it's basic), then, in our *App.js* file, we updte our state component as following (we work with class components) :
+In our project, this component is called *Authentication.js* (I won't describe it since it's basic).
+Then, in our *App.js* file, we update our state component as following (we work with class components) :
 ````
 this.state = {
         messages: [],//will store the message